x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/ad-fs-claims-based-auth.md

  **Co-existence with other versions of Exchange**

 You can use AD FS authentication for Outlook on the web and the EAC when you have more than one version of Exchange deployed in your organization.
-This scenario is supported only if all clients are connecting through or Exchange 2016 servers, **and** all of those servers have been configured for AD FS authentication.
+This scenario is supported only if all clients are connecting through Exchange servers, **and** all of those servers have been configured for AD FS authentication.

 Users with mailboxes on Exchange 2010 servers can access their mailboxes through an Exchange 2016 server that's configured for AD FS authentication.
 The initial client connection to the or Exchange 2016 server uses AD FS authentication.
 However, the proxied connection to Exchange 2010 uses Kerberos.
 There's no supported way to configure Exchange 2010 for direct AD FS authentication.